Problem-4 (Constant production and change in sales – variable and absorption costing)

-Fine Producers suffered a loss for the first month of operations.
-Following is the income statement of Fine Producers prepared by an accounting service providing firm.
+Fine Producers Company suffered a loss for its first month of operations.
+The following is the income statement of the prepared by an accounting firm.

-The loss created a serious problem because company was planning to use the statement to encourage investors to purchase the stock of the company.
-Some other relevant data is given below:
+The loss created a serious problem for the company because the management was planning to use this statement to encourage investors to purchase the company’s stock.
+Other relevant data is given below:

 - Units produced during the first month: 50,000 units